kbastani/cloud-native-microservice-strangler-example/README.md

 ## Usage

-There are two ways to run the reference application, with either Docker Compose or Cloud Foundry, the latter of which can be installed on a development machine using https://docs.pivotal.io/pcf-dev/[PCF Dev^].
+There are two ways to run the reference application, with either Docker Compose or Cloud Foundry, the latter of which can be installed on a development machine using [PCF Dev](https://docs.pivotal.io/pcf-dev/).
 Since the distributed application is designed to be cloud-native, there is a lot to be gained from understanding how to deploy the example using Cloud Foundry.

 ### Docker Compose